-The student has a deadline of 2 weeks to accept an offer of re-assessment or re-examination.
+The student has a deadline of two weeks to accept an offer of re-assessment or re-examination.
 Re-assessment and re-examination must be planned as soon as possible.

-Note that both re-assessment and re-examination can result in a lower mark than the original assessment.
+Note that both re-assessment and re-examination can result in a lower grade than the original assessment.
 New examiners are appointed for both re-assessment and re-examination.
 The new examiners have access to all files and documents from the complaints case.
 The new examiners must include written arguments to substantiate their assessment.

-The appeals board's decision is final and cannot be appealed further, be submitted to the Course Administration Office not later than 2 weeks after the assessment is announced.
+The appeals board's decision is final and cannot be appealed further,

+Prior to bringing an appeal, students are recommended to contact the Student Counselling /a student counseller to clarify any misunderstandings and receive instructions in how to appeal.
+Appeals must be submitted to the Course Administration not later than two weeks after the assessment is announced.
 An appeal must be in writing stating the reasons for the appeal.
 Appeals are decided by the Head of Programme responsible for the exam in question.